data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 First, you will need to download the latest versions of R [@rcoreteam] and RStudio [@rstudio].
 R is a free environment for statistical computing and graphics using the programming language R.
-RStudio is a set of integrated tools that allows for a more user-friendly experience for using R.
+RStudio is a set of integrated tools that allow for a more user-friendly experience for using R.

 Although you will likely use RStudio as your main console and editor, _you must first install R_ as RStudio uses R behind the scenes.
 Both R and RStudio are freely available, cross-platform, and open-source.

-### To Download R:
+### To download R:

 - Visit [CRAN](https://cran.r-project.org/) (https:[]()//cran.r-project.org/) to download R
 - Find your operating system (Mac, Windows, or Linux)